itzRohit45/Weather-App/README.md

+# WEATHER APP
-#Weather app using weather API to give datas about weather
+## Uses Weather API to give near to perfect datas about weather
+## Various components used in React
+## Material UI for inbuilt cards,buttons,icons.